MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup-automation-kit.md

 Once the import is complete, assign the following roles, based on responsibility.

-- **Flow Session Exception Admin** – Admin role which provides full CRUD permissions to the flow session exception data captured in the tables below. <!--todo where are the tables-->
+- **Flow Session Exception Admin** – Admin role which provides full CRUD permissions to the flow session exception data captured in the tables below. <!--todo where are the tables (in main)-->

     - Flow Session Exception Rule Configuration
     - Flow Session Exception